 Welcome to Furnace Wood and Meadow

-This Easter you're invited to explore a new area of Bodnant Garden - Furnace Wood and Meadow.
+After a decade of renovation work we have a whole new area of Bodnant Garden for visitors to explore - Furnace Wood and Meadow.

 Furnace Hill lies alongside the west bank of the River Hiraethlyn in the valley garden.
 Once a hillside dotted with native trees, it was transformed from the 1870s under Bodnant Garden’s owner Henry Pochin and his daughter Laura McLaren, who planted North American conifers.
 Laura’s son Henry added many Asian rhododendrons and magnolias from the early 1900s.